SWeszler/programming_problems/dynamic_programming/plates/README.md

 In total, the sum of beauty values is 180.

 ## Solution
+Required Skills:
+* replacing loops with recursion - how to convert iterative to recursive solution and vice versa

-For better understanding of a problem like this we're going to start with brute force solution.
+For better understanding of the problem we're going to start with brute force solution.
 To create all possible combinations of plates that Dr. Patel could pick, we can use "product" function from Python itertools library.

 Very important to note is that we don't create combinations from a set of plates, we can only pick a plate from the top of a stack so we must create combinations of numbers of plates to pick from each stack.
 According to Example #1, we could pick the following numbers of plates from each stack respectively: